Azure-Samples/azure-edge-extensions/README.md

 * `azure-edge-extensions-polyglotnotebooks-aio` - a Polyglot Notebook for Azure IoT Operations
 * `azure-edge-extensions-devcontainer-aksee` - A Dev Container with AKS Edge Essentials preinstalled

-To see all the available Azure Edge Extensions, check out this [GitHub search for 'azure-edge-extensions'](https://github.com/search?q=azure-edge-extensions+in%3Aname&type=Repositories&org%3AAzureSamples).
+To see all the available Azure Edge Extensions please see the [project documentation at our GitHub Pages site](https://azure-samples.github.io/azure-edge-extensions/), or do a [GitHub search for 'azure-edge-extensions'](https://github.com/search?q=azure-edge-extensions+in%3Aname&type=Repositories&org%3AAzureSamples).

-# Contributing Tools to Azure Edge Extensions
+# Contributing Tools and Solutions to Azure Edge Extensions

 Contributing your own tool to the collection is easy:

-* File a [tool submission]() in this repository
+* File a [tool submission](https://github.com/Azure-Samples/azure-edge-extensions/issues/new?template=TOOL_SUBMISSION.md) in this repository
 * Work with us on repository naming in the comments of the tool submission
 * Create your repository
 * We'll add your tool to the Azure Edge Extensions index